Trade Promotion ROI

 Market Dominance and Customer Acquisition

 Walmart’s substantial market share in the grocery sector (nearly a quarter of the US annual grocery spend) positions it as a key player.
-Even after experiencing revenue growth and widening margins, it’s strategy to lower prices indicates a deliberate effort to further solidify its market dominance.
+Even after experiencing revenue growth and widening margins, its strategy to lower prices suggests a deliberate effort to solidify its market dominance further.

 Moreover, the significant rise in e-commerce sales, particularly from higher-income customers, underscores the effectiveness of Walmart’s approach in retaining and attracting diverse customer segments.